codelit-io/codelit-demo-app/README.md

 ## What is this? 🤩

-Great and simple getting started Web App template.
-You get a great **React** front-end app paired with **Firebase** serverless technologies.
-Very easy to get started, just configure firebase and circle ci and you will have a fully up and running full-stack app.
+Simple Web App template to get your started on your next SPA project.
+You get an awesome **React** front-end app paired with **Firebase** serverless backend.
+Very easy to get started, just configure firebase and circle ci and you will have a fully up and running full-stack app with CI.

-Used for Front-end/React courses and code questions in each course.
-Answering these questions can be done by solving broken code in each course and earning points.
+To understand how this template was being used, check out the live version of [Mo Skool](https://Moskool.com).
+Basically a school for Front-end & React learning.
+Each course features a series of questions and can be solved interactively and ear points to unlock new material.

-This template is the simpler version of [Moskool.com](https://Moskool.com)
+Pretty much the simpler version of [Moskool.com](https://Moskool.com)

 ## What does it do? 🤔